netdata/netdata/collectors/ebpf.plugin/README.md

 The eBPF plugin also shows a chart in the Disk section when the `disk` thread is enabled.

+Before to enable this option see how [Latency Monitoring](#latency-monitoring) impacts your host performance.

 #### Disk Latency

 This will create the chart `disk_latency_io` for each disk on the host.
 The following tracepoints are used: